Queen Mimi: Soundtrack

 Queen Mimi is a 2016 soundtrack album from the documentary containing a song by Grammy Award nominee Deana Carter titled "Celebrate Life", written by Ralph Stevens and Deana Carter.

 Relationship to Zach Galifianakis

-Zach Galifianakis befriended Haist decades before the release of the documentary, paying her rent until her passing for much of this duration despite not yet achieving widespread fame and fortune as a comic for much of this time.
+Zach Galifianakis befriended Haist decades before the release of the documentary, paying her rent until her death for much of this duration despite not yet achieving widespread fame and fortune as a comic for much of this time.
 Haist had been rendered homeless in her 50s as a result of a divorce with her husband who had been unfaithful.
 Galifianakis maintained a close friendship with Haist, once taking her as a date on the red carpet for his movie The Hangover in 2009.

 Haist died in 2021 at the age of 95.